jlc0512/dsc-phase-1-project-Microsoft-Movie-Studios/README.md

 ![Newer Worldwide Gross Values](new_worldwide.png)
 ![Older Worldwide Gross Values](old_worldwide.png)

-For the next two lines of code we wanted to show examples that could be good starting points for Microsoft if they did want to a documentary style films, while not necessarily full documentarys these two films are dramatizations of documentary biographies and could be relevant if Microsoft wanted to do a similar style for a documentary about Bill Gates or tech culture.

-In order to achieve this comparison i first made the variable The Social Network.
-After setting the x variable i assigned a stacked bar chart for each and used the seperated variables within the data for each statistic i was looking at within the movie to show a clean bar chart which illustrated the budget and worldwide gross for the movie.
-A legend to show what each color represents helps differentiate.
+As a particular example, we looked at "The Social Network" as a dramatized documentary-style movie that Microsoft could use as a case-study.
+The bar chart below shows the wordlwide gross and budget for the film.

 ![The Social Network Budget v Gross](Tech_movies.png)

 To visualize the highest rated films by genre, we plotted the movie counts for the 50 top rated movies to show that Documentary was the genre with the highest movie count.
-We also plotted the movie countws for the 50 lowest reated movies to show that Documentaries were not as common in the lowest rated movies.
+We also plotted the movie counts for the 50 lowest rated movies to show that Documentaries were not as common in the lowest rated movies.

 ![Highest Ratings Genre Graph](highest_genre_graph.png)
 ![Lowest Ratings Genre Graph](lowest_genre_graph.png)